microsoft/PowerToys/README.md

 ### Other install methods

 There are [community driven install methods](./doc/unofficalInstallMethods.md) such as Chocolatey and Scoop.
-If these are your perferred install solutions, this will have the install instructions.
+If these are your preferred install solutions, this will have the install instructions.

 ### Known issues